learnk8s/learnk8s.io/src/terraformAks/content.md

 curl <ip address>
 ```

-You should see a `404 - default backend` message.
+You should see a `default backend - 404` message.

-That message is coming from Nginx and suggests that you haven't deployed any application yet.
+That message is coming from Nginx and suggests that you haven't deployed any application yet, but the ingress controller is working.

 Congratulations, you have a fully working cluster that is capable of routing the traffic using Nginx.

 ## A fully configured cluster in one click

-Wouldn't be great if you could create the cluster and configure the Ingress with a single command?
+_Wouldn't be great if you could create the cluster and configure the Ingress with a single command?_

 You could type `terraform apply` and create a production cluster in a blink of an eye.